Gender & Social Justice in Times of Crisis

 In our discussion forums for Module One, we will focus on paraphrasing and citing as important academic skills.
 Paraphrase Young’s reading, explaining each of the five faces of oppression.
-Also apply what you’ve learned by identifying your own examples of these forms of oppression.
-Log into eClass to find precise instructions for this week’s discussion.
+Also, apply what you’ve learned by identifying your own examples of these forms of oppression.
+Log into eClass to find instructions for this week’s discussion.

 Big Idea Challenge

 Remember!
 Check out the details of the “Big Idea Challenge” assignment on eclass.
 These challenges encourage you to apply the big ideas and theories you are learning in this course to the world outside of our virtual classroom.
-For deadlines and details, please see the course outline.
 You will find a list of challenges and the assignment guidelines here.
 You will also find the challenges at the end of each module when you see this star logo.
 See details of this assignment on eclass.

 LEARN & SHARE A CREE WORD